Amul: India's Dairy Giant

 Company Plans

-Amul aims to sustain its growth through product diversification and market expansion.
-The company focuses on innovative, healthy, and functional food products, leveraging advanced technology for supply chain optimization.
+Amul aims to sustain its growth through product diversification and market expansion, focusing on innovative, healthy, and functional food products, and leveraging advanced technology for supply chain optimization.
 Amul is expanding globally, supported by strong brand equity and consumer trust.
 It announced a Rs 2 per litre price increase on various milk variants, aligning with market conditions.
 In its European market entry, Amul has introduced fresh milk products in Spain, utilizing its brand strength and local expertise.

 Amul is a significant player in India's probiotics market, distributing three million litres of probiotic buttermilk daily.
 The brand leads in whey protein-fortified beverages, contributing to India's protein revolution.
 Recognized as India's No. 1 food brand by the Brand Finance India 100 - 2025 report, Amul is valued at USD 4.1 billion, supporting over 3.6 million farmers and marketing products in over 50 countries.

-The decision to open kiosks at 10 Metro stations in Bengaluru sparked controversy, as it was perceived as a threat to the state-run Nandini brand.
+The decision to open kiosks at 10 Metro stations in Bengaluru sparked controversy, perceived as a threat to the state-run Nandini brand.
 Competing with Milky Mist in North India, Amul exemplifies the cooperative dairy model, supporting small-scale farmers and enhancing rural prosperity.
-It is also leading the change in India's paneer market, innovating with sustainable practices like converting whey into bioethanol.
+It is also leading change in India's paneer market, innovating with sustainable practices like converting whey into bioethanol.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.